 For some side hustlers, it’s about earning a few extra pounds a month for beer money.
 While for others, it’s about building their side hustle ideas into something that will one day become their main source of income.

 A side hustle can also be an excellent way to express your creative side, or learn or develop skills you don’t use in your main job.

 Say you have an uninspiring supermarket job.
 A crafting side hustle might help you feel more fulfilled by tapping into some unused talent.

 If any of these reasons strike a chord with you, this list of side hustle business ideas should get you started.
 Read through this page and see which side hustle idea floats your boat.

 Do I need to pay tax on my side hustle?

 Fear of the taxman stops a lot of people from starting their side hustle.

 Well, good news!
-You can earn up to £1,000 per year in extra income without having to declare it, or register as self employed.
+You can earn up to £1,000 per tax year in extra income in the UK without having to declare it, or register as self employed.

 It’s called the trading allowance if you want do your own research.

 This means if you just want to dabble in a side business, sell a few things on eBay or do the odd babysitting shift, you don’t have to worry about the formalities.